stvnlee890/stvnlee890/README.md

-### Hi, welcome to my GitHub!
+<h1>Hi, welcome to my GitHub!:v:</h1>

 I'm a full-stack software engineer motivated in developing simple and efficient web applications through creative solutions.
 I'm passionate in merging design with powerful tech-stacks to make the lives of others easier and enjoyable!
 I'm always seeking ways to improve myself by taking on new challenges and learning something new.
-When I'm away from the screen, I enjoy playing ping pong with my friends and checking out new local restaurants around my neighborhood.
+When I'm away from the screen, I enjoy playing ping pong :ping_pong: with my friends and checking out new local restaurants around my neighborhood.
 #
-### Get in touch!
+<h2>Get in touch!</h2>
 <a href="mailto: seungkilee94@gmail.com">
 <img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" />
 </a>